 If you use your garage door 2-4 times a day, You should have your garage door serviced at least once a year.

 It includes routine maintenance, as well as replacing worn parts or wheels/rollers.
 You may need to replace the springs in your garage door if they break or cant hold the garage door’s weight anymore.

 When determining how often you should have your garage door serviced, there are things to consider.

 - Consider the age of your garage door.
 The older it is, the more likely it is to need repairs and maintenance.

 - Evaluate how often you use your garage door and open and close it.
 If you use it daily, it will need more frequent maintenance than someone who only opens and closes the garage door several times a week.

 - Check the weather conditions where you live to determine whether your garage door needs a little extra maintenance due to harsh weather conditions like rain or snow.

 Regular maintenance and inspection are the best ways to keep your garage door running well for years.
 The spring will eventually wear down and cause your door to be heavy.
 Time and weather will take their toll on your garage door as well.
 Make sure to keep an eye on your garage doors throughout the year as part of comprehensive home safety and security plan.
 Check out https://titangaragedoors.ca/garage-doors/residential for more information about residential garage doors, whether you are looking for a new one or just doing some research.
-We provide quality garage door solutions for residential and commercial customers.
+We provide commercial and residential garage door services for all our customers.